HackYourFutureBelgium/debugging/week-1/README.md

 > [Starter Code](https://home.hackyourfuture.be/students/weekly-assignments#projects)

 Collaboration!
-This project should be completed in groups of 3-4.
+This project should be completed in groups.
 Generate a new repo for your team using [debugging-project-week-1](https://github.com/HackYourFutureBelgium/debugging-project-week-1) and have at it.

 Some things to think about when writing your development strategy: